sww1235/connection-diagram-manager/file-format.md

 All images are specified as SVG, so drawings can scale easily.

-Where a color `"PLACEHOLDER"` is specified, you can choose from the following options, or specify a custom RGB color using hexadecimal #RRGGBB syntax (not finalized yet).
+Where a color is specified, you can choose from the following options, or specify a custom RGB color using hexadecimal #RRGGBB syntax (not finalized yet).

 If anyone has official color standards/values for these, along with the